hyfydy/hyfydy-doc/hyfydy-user-manual.md

 Hyfydy is software for high-performance musculoskeletal simulation, with a focus on biomechanics research and predictive simulation of human and animal motion.
 It supports bodies, joints, contacts, musculotendon actuators, and torque actuators.
 Some of its key features include:

 * **High performance**.
+Hyfydy simulations run 50-100x faster than OpenSim[^SHUD2018], while using the same muscle and contact models.
+* **Force-based constraints**.
+Joint constraints in Hyfydy are modeled through forces that mimic the effect of cartilage and ligaments.
+This allows for customizable joint stiffness and damping, and closed kinematic chains.
+* **Stable integration**.
+Efficient error-controlled variable-step integration ensures the simulation always runs stable at a user-specified accuracy level.
+* **Accurate models**.
+Hyfydy implements research-grade state-of-the-art models for Hill-type musculotendon dynamics and contact forces.
 Simulations in Hyfydy are optimized to run at high frequencies (>3000Hz) for accurate simulation of stiff muscle and contact forces.
-* **Force-based simulation**.
-Hyfydy uses a full-coordinate system for all bodies, while joint constraints are modeled through forces that mimic the effect of cartilage and ligaments.
-* **Accurate muscle and contact models**.
-Hyfydy implements research-grade state-of-the-art models for Hill-type musculotendon dynamics and contact forces.
-* **Stable integration**.
-Efficient error-controlled variable time-step integrators ensure the simulation always runs stable at a user-specified accuracy level.
-* **Intuitive model format** (no XML) for easy editing.
+* **Intuitive model format** (no XML) for easy model construction and editing.
 A tool for converting OpenSim models is included.

 Hyfydy is currently available as a plugin for the open-source SCONE[^G2019]  simulation software.
 For more information on SCONE, please visit the [SCONE website](https://scone.software).